Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/7_request.md

 ### Option Request

-Make options request , requests permitted communications options fror a given url or server.
+Make options request , requests permitted communications options from a given url or server.

-`url` : `string`  - url to where the request will be made `data` : `dictionary` - data being sent that will be converetd to json.
+`url` : `string`  - url to where the request will be made `data` : `dictionary` - data being sent that will be converted to json.
-`header` : `dicionary` -  header data
+`header` : `dictionary` -  header data

 ```jac
 response = request.get(url ,data , headers);